A snapshot overview of schools in Doha that are considered (although not necessarily chosen) by English-speaking expat

 American High School Diploma/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 2,250 students

 Founded in 1988 by US ambassador Joseph Ghougassian and members of the Qatari community and now on a recently updated campus.
 Only school in Qatar to offer AP and IB courses, both of which are offered in a wide range of subjects.
 Accredited since 1994 by the New England Association of Schools and Colleges (NEASC).
 60 per cent of students from the US or Canada.

 Compass International School

 IPC/ Adapted National Curriculum for England/ IGCSE/ IB Diploma; ages 3-19; co-ed; day; independent; privately owned; 1,600 students

-Founded in 2006 by Fieldwork Education and part of the Nord Anglia group.
-On three campuses with a fourth opening in autumn 2019.
-A performing arts programme in collaboration with Juilliard, New York and a STEAM curriculum dEnevised with input from MIT.
+Founded in 2006 by Fieldwork Education and now part of the Nord Anglia Education group.
+On four campuses, the last opened autumn 2019.
+A performing arts programme in collaboration with Juilliard, New York and a STEAM curriculum devised with input from MIT.
 At the Rayyan campus pupils can join a bilingual programme with one native French speaker and one native English speaker per class, available from year 1 to year 5.
 A member of several educational organisations but not officially accredited.

 Doha British School (formerly Doha Montessori and British School)

 Adapted National Curriculum for England/ IGCSE/ A-Level/ IB Diploma/ BTEC; ages 3-18; co-ed; day; independent; privately owned; 2,000 students

 Originally known as Doha Montessori and British School but re-branded as Doha British School (DBS) in 2011.
 Currently the main campus is in the Ain Khaled area with a second in Al Wakra (secondary school still under construction) and a third commissioned at Rawdat Al Hamama.
 An exceptionally wide choice of curricula post 16 available from autumn 2019 including IB Diploma, AS and A-Levels and BTECs.
 Accredited by the Council of International Schools (CIS) and the first international school to have achieved Qatar National Schools Accreditation (QNSA).
 Also, recently re-accredited by the Council of International Schools (CIS).

 English Modern School

-Adapted EYFS/Cambridge University International Curriculum/IGCSEs/AS Level; ages 3-18; co-ed; day; independent; privately owned; 1,900 pupils
+Adapted EYFS/Cambridge University International Curriculum/IGCSEs/A-Level; ages 3-18; co-ed; day; independent; privately owned; 1,900 pupils